github/docs/content/copilot/github-copilot-enterprise/copilot-chat-in-github/about-github-copilot-chat-in-githubcom.md

 ### Provide feedback

+{% data reusables.rai.copilot-dotcom-feedback-collection %}

-If you encounter any issues or limitations with {% data variables.product.prodname_copilot_chat_short %}, we recommend that you provide feedback through the **share feedback** link in the {% data variables.product.prodname_copilot_chat_short %} interface of your IDE.
+If you encounter any issues or limitations with {% data variables.product.prodname_copilot_chat_dotcom_short %}, we recommend that you provide feedback by clicking the thumbs down icon below each chat response.
 This can help the developers to improve the tool and address any concerns or limitations.

 ### Stay up to date